ETHNOGRAPHIC HERITAGE

 The main ethnographic elements within the community revolve around our abundance of fresh water (irrigation canals, water-saving basins, sinks, water mills, water wells or water cycles) and the economic establishments (houses, Wirtschaftshöfe, Hofräume, caves or stables).

 Water is one of the main resources of Valleseco.
 For this reason you find several irrigation canals for the transport of water, as well as dams and irrigation canals.
 The most important are the Acequia de La Cumbre, La Acequia de Crespo, and la Acequia Honda (acequia = irrigation canal).
 Many projects were constructed so that the population could take advantage of our abundance water.
 These water resources became community gathering poinits were neighors would come together and work.
 Los lavaderos were made of stone and the people could wash their clothing and take away jugs of water for personal use.
 Nowadays, town's women still regularly use los lavadores.
-Not so with the old mills that had spread along the Acequia Honda, belonging to the la Heredad de Aguas de Arucas Firgas, of which only a few traces of use exist.
+The old mills spread along the Acequia Honda, belonging to the la Heredad de Aguas de Arucas Firgas, are being restored.

 Of special interes is the Etnographic Ensemble of El Molinete.
 In the past, two mills were located here, El Molinete and the Molino de Abajo, built at the end of the 19th century.
 They moved with the force of the waters that flowed down the Acequia Honda, collected from the Barranco de la Virgen and taken to Arucas and Firgas.
 Today, you can still see the canal and the steps where the "acequiero" used to go up to check the condition of the canal and, in front of it, the house of the Molinete mill, recently restored, and the circular construction of the cube.
 Then there is the laundry room and, at the end of it, the other cube belonging to the Molino de Abajo, which was located below.
 Google Maps